theRealAph/ScopeLocals/README.md

 ```

-This is a natural fit for a record when you need to share a group of
+This is a natural fit for a `record` when you need to share a group of
-values, for eample:
+values, for example:

 ```